diyoraa01/CS411/Mx-Worldwide/DB/README.md

 # app
-initailize the database

-# controllers
-defines the interactions
+main part

 # models
-defines the collections
+shcemas for the collections